Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 It is advised to trim the pins as short as possible on the back side in order to get a clean finish.

-For full support with the **pico-gb-printer**, you have to recompile the code to route the external LED to GPIO8 and the "paper tearing" to GPIO9.
+For full support with the **pico-gb-printer**, you have to recompile the code to route the external LED to GPIO8 and the "paper tearing" to GPIO9 (code is [situated there](https://github.com/untoxa/pico-gb-printer/blob/main/include/globals.h#L8)).
 LED is indeed routed by default to GPIO25 which is the internal one (if any...) and "paper tearing" is routed by default to GPIO23 which is not reachable on a regular board.
 The device works anyway with the default build, tearing paper button and LED are just optional (and installing the Pico SDK was a real hassle on my side so just dropping the .uf2 and play with it is an option to consider seriously).

 ![game boy printer emulator](/PCB_RP2040_Zero/Pi_Zero_shield.jpg)